 The other issue is a potential monopoly over the daily fantasy sports market.
 Currently, the companies control more than 80 percent of the daily fantasy marketplace, an issue the Federal Trade Commission may bring up.

 One approach FanDuel and DraftKings may use to skirt antitrust issues will be identifying other DFS operatives as competition.
 This will include both legal and “gray” markets (operators that don’t strictly follow regulations and are potentially considered illegal in the US).

 However, that could create a potential issue.
 Both companies have battled in court to establish DFS as a game of skill and not sports betting.

-The more likely strategy for FanDuel and DraftKings is to focus their merger on season-long players, or customers who participate in the entire length of NFL, NBA, or other sports seasons.
+The more likely strategy for FanDuel vs DraftKings is to focus their merger on season-long players, or customers who participate in the entire length of NFL, NBA, or other sports seasons.
 This market contains an estimated 40 million players in North America alone.

 That’s more than eight times the number of customers who participate in daily fantasy leagues.
 FanDuel and DraftKings could, therefore, insinuate that ESPN and Yahoo fantasy sports leagues are valid competition, opening up a much larger market that isn’t exclusively tied to DFS.